JessDF/LogsAnalysisProject/README.md

 1. What are the most popular three articles of all time?
 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?

+## MENTION
+Did have trouble with the createviews.sql file, got help from a professor.
+This helped me clean up my logs.py file as well.
+Clean up of logs.py isn't documented on my gitHub as the bash shell wouldn't push with the vagrant files in it.